Tastefulventure

 Yum

 How To Make Balsamic Glaze with 2 simple ingredients!
-This is great to drizzle over salads, pizza, and even ice cream!
+Balsamic Glaze also known as a Balsamic Reduction is super easy to make at home.
+This is great to drizzle over salad, pizza, and even ice cream!

-I can’t believe I’ve never made a Balsamic Glaze until now.
+I can’t believe I’ve never made this until now.
 I guess I didn’t realize what I’d been missing out on!

 It all started when I went to my favorite pizza joint, they serve up the best gluten free pizzas!

-I decided to try a new pizza from their menu, an Arugula Pizza in which they drizzled a Balsamic Glaze lightly over the top of it.
+I decided to try a new pizza from their menu, an Arugula Pizza in which they drizzled this yummy glaze lightly over the top of it.

-Just take 1 1/2 cups Balsamic Vinegar + 1 1/2 Tbs Honey (you can add more honey if you like it super sweet).
+Just take 1 1/2 cups Balsamic Vinegar + 1 1/2 Tbs Honey (you can add a little more honey if you like it more sweet).

 Let cool.

 Pour it into a glass sealed jar and refrigerate.
-I prefer these cute little Mason Jars for storing sauces and dressings like this.
+I prefer these cute little Mason Jars (affiliate link) for storing sauces and dressings like this.

 Cheers!